The Carnegie Library, Kilkenny gets stamp of approval

 An Post formally launched the stamps to mark the centenary of the death of Andrew Carnegie whose generosity changed the face of Ireland through his endowment of grants to build more than eighty libraries across the country.

-The launch took place in Dublin’s Pearse Street library, a ‘Carnegie’ building and one of sixty-two still in use today.
+The launch took place in Dublin’s Pearse Street library, a ‘Carnegie’ building and one of 62 still in use today.

 The four stamps, designed by Vermillion Design, feature line drawings of four Irish Carnegie Libraries by Irish artist Dorothy Smith and photographed by Gillian Buckley.
-The featured buildings included libraries in Kilkenny city, Clondalkin, Enniskerry, County Wicklow and Athea, County Limerick.
-The stamps and a beautiful First Day Cover envelope are available from main post offices, from the stamp counters at Dublin’s GPO or online at irishstamps.ie.
+The three other buildings included are Clondalkin; Enniskerry, County Wicklow and Athea, County Limerick.
+The stamps and a beautiful First Day Cover envelope are available from main post offices, from the stamp counters at Dublin’s GPO or online at irishstamps.ie

-Present at Wednesday’s launch were Brendan Teeling, Dublin’s Deputy City Librarian and Brendan Grimes author of ‘Irish Carnegie Libraries, An Architectural History’.
-The illustrations and stamps will now go on display at Pearse St library.

 At 12 he began working in the cotton industry and through his natural ability and application became one of the world’s richest men.
 In the last decades of his life he devoted himself to philanthropy and his contribution to Ireland were the libraries now celebrated in the new stamp set.